 Take your pick from one of the many restaurants located on Rundle Street.
 From casual eating to fine dining, there’s plenty to choose from and buskers add entertainment to this shopping strip as you peruse where to eat.

-Try one of the many local cafes in the area or head over to Glenelg Surf Lifesaving Club for a sit-down lunch with views.
+In winter or summer, try one of the many local cafes around Glenelg or head over to Glenelg Surf Lifesaving Club for a sit-down lunch with views.
 Delicious pub fare presented beautifully will keep the adults happy and kids have their own nippers’ menu (with healthy choices starred).

 Visit South Australia’s only aerial SkyMate structure Mega Adventure Adelaide.
 There’s something for everyone here, whether you want to do something a bit more laidback like the SkyWalk (83 steps to the top of the viewing platform to enjoy uninterrupted views across the Adelaide Hills and Western shoreline), or a bit more adrenalin infused (like take a leap of faith from the ParaJump).